 6.8 Any member of the Association may request a refund of membership dues up to fourteen (14) calendar days after purchasing said membership, provided that no election or ticketed event administered by the Association was held during said fourteen (14) days.
 The Executive Committee must refund the dues in full, and strike the member from all membership lists.

 6.9 The Association reserves the right to remove any member committing any act which negatively impacts the interests of the club and its members.
 A two-thirds majority vote of the Executive Committee to remove a member shall constitute the removal of said member from the Association.
 A member must be served of notice of removal, including a reason for impeachment, and may appeal to their impeachment to the Executive Committee.
 The impeached individual may rejoin the organization one calendar year from their removal, should said individual fulfil the membership criteria.
-Members sitting on the Executive Committee may not be removed according to this process.

 7. Honorary Membership